stfc/cloud-docs/source/Keystone/ApplicationCredentials.rst

 The option for generating application credentials can be found under *Identity -> Application Credentials*.
 Select *Create Application Credential*.

+The currently selected project will be used to generate application credentials for the user and project pair.
+If you have access to multiple projects, the project these credentials are valid for can be changed by selecting the project from the drop down menu at the top of the page.

 The form has 7 fields: